HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-keycloak-vmm-vp.md

 We will set up two realms for employees (mapping to users) as well as for customers and guests.
 The customers and guests share the same realm but will leverage individual clients.

-Use the same **Partial import** feature that was already leveraged in the [Configure Keycloak client for DX](#configure-keycloak-client-for-dx) step.
+Use the same **Partial import** feature that was already leveraged in the [Configuring the Keycloak client for DX](#configuring-the-keycloak-client-for-dx) step.

 #### Creating the realms

 - First, log in to Keycloak at `https://<HOSTNAME>/auth/admin` with user `admin` and password `admin`.
 Then, open the realm dropdown on the top left and click on **Create Realm**.

 - Set the realm name to `dx-users` and import the provided file [native-kube-dx-users-realm-client-config.json].(./resources/native-kube-dx-users-realm-client-config.json).
 Click on **Create** to create the realm.
 This will set up the realm with all configuration.

 - Create the second realm with the name `dx-customers-guests` and the provided file [native-kube-dx-customers-guests-realm-client-config.json](../resources/native-kube-dx-customers-guests-realm-client-config.json).